qasar/qasar.github.io/books.md

 <h3><a href="https://amzn.com/B00193RJEM" target="_blank"><img class="book" src="http://qasaryounis.com/assets/malc.jpg" alt="book-malcolm" width="122" height="180"></a><a href="https://amzn.com/B00193RJEM">The Autobiography of Malcolm X</a></h3><p>Malcolm X</p>

 <p>This books is a must read for anyone who is interested in the American experience.
-The three transformations in Malcolm X's life are as  fascinating as they are dramatic.
+The three periods in Malcolm X's life are as  fascinating as they are dramatic: drug dealer, member of the Nation, and finally orthodox Islam.
 After reading, one can't help but think he was one of the greatest Americans that have ever lived.
-There are few people that have left such a lasting mark on our culture.
+There are few people that have left such a lasting and distinct mark on American culture.
 </p>
 </div>
 <hr>